 (Check if your database details are correct)

-If you need help with the above, go here:
+If you need help with the above, refer to the tutorial below:

-If you can’t find your details, contact your hosting company
+If you can’t find your details, contact your web host

 If your WordPress database details are correct, proceed to the section below to continue troubleshooting the issue.

 WordPress Database Repair Feature

 WordPress has a built-in function that tries to repair issues with its database.
 To access this function, however, requires modifying your WordPress wp-config.php file.

 If you are not comfortable editing files on your server, contact your web hosting company or a professional WordPress tech support service provider to help you.

 To access the WordPress database repair feature, open your wp-config.php file and add the line below to the end of your file …